 Seven principles for an inclusive recovery in your cinema

 The pandemic has pushed independent cinemas to reconsider how we care for our audiences.
 These times should encourage us to ask deeper questions about our commitment to disabled audience members and staff.
 To answer practical questions, we are offering space to the partners behind the Seven Inclusive Principles for Arts & Cultural Organisations working safely through COVID-19 for a practical workshop to discuss the principles and how you can make them count in your venue.
 This workshop will show you how to go beyond compliance and towards championing Deaf, neurodiverse and disabled people’s experience in cinema.
-Led by Andrew Miller, UK Government Disability Champion for Arts & Culture and Michèle Taylor (Director for Change, Ramps on the Moon).
+Led by Andrew Miller, UK Government Disability Champion for Arts & Culture, Michèle Taylor (Director for Change, Ramps on the Moon) and Midnight Memphis, Exhibition Officer, Beacon Films.
 To add context to the issues discussed in this session, watch Verisimilitude, a short film that will be available on our platform throughout the event.

 Building a virtual screen: distributors & exhibitors unite